Mara3l/gooddata-alerting/docs/tutorial.md

     - If a notification has already been sent, the script does nothing.
     - If a visualization has dropped below a defined threshold, the script resets the notification mechanism (to send a notification once the threshold is reached again).

+> [!NOTE]
-`Note: You can also check other items in services or utils.
-However, these are, let's say, just regular Python components that make the entire alerting system work.`
+> You can also check other items in services or utils.
+However, these are, let's say, just regular Python components that make the entire alerting system work.

 ## Conclusion